 5. Enzymes

-Enzymes target specific types of stains proteins starches or fats.
-While helpful they can also irritate sensitive skin if not rinsed thoroughly.
+Enzymes target specific stains like proteins, starches, or fats.
+They’re effective but can irritate sensitive skin if not thoroughly rinsed.

 6. Preservatives and Stabilizers